CS2103AUG2016-W10-C1/addressbook-level4/docs/UserGuide.md

 ## About

-TaskMan is a task management application that aims to ease the way you record and search through your tasks and events.
-It is a desktop application which stores data locally.
+TaskMan is a task management application which stores data locally.
+It aims to ease the way you record and search through your daily activities.

 TaskMan is specifically designed for users who favour working entirely from the keyboard.
-Instead of navigating through the application with mouse clicks, you simply need to type the right keywords to invoke the necessary commands.
+Instead of navigating through the application with mouse clicks, you simply need to type the necessary commands and shortcuts.

 This guide will get you started in just a few steps.
 It also has detailed 'how to' instructions on each feature of the application and a command summary which can be referred to anytime.